Walk Local Talk Local trails

 The audio clips are accessible through physical QR codes printed on nearly 90 plaques attached to lampposts, traffic signs and on the pavement.

 To listen to the stories, look out for a plaque, scan the QR code on your phone and the story will start. there is no need to download an app or sign up to anything.
-Alternatively, you can listen to the trails on the website.

 The trails have been developed by Jan Kattein Architects.